Financial Help for Health Coverage in CT - Access Health CT openEnroll_start=11/01/2022

 The Inflation Reduction Act (IRA) has made more financial help available through Access Health CT for residents at virtually every income level.
 Connecticut residents who purchase health insurance through Access Health CT will continue to receive enhanced subsidies to help pay for the cost of their monthly health insurance payments (premiums), thanks to the IRA.
 This financial help is now extended through plan year 2025.

-Also, through Access Health CT, Connecticut residents who meet specific eligibility requirements pay $0 for their health insurance coverage with the Covered Connecticut Program.
+Also, through Access Health CT, Connecticut residents who meet specific eligibility requirements pay $0 for their health insurance coverage with the Covered CT Program.
 This Program, administered by the Connecticut Department of Social Services, provides health insurance coverage, dental coverage, and Non-Emergency Medical Transportation (NEMT) benefits.

 Types of financial help and low-/no-cost programs